NOW IS THE TIME TO CALCULATE YOUR YIELD ESTIMATES

 It’s crucial that sampled vines are selected at random, as humans, our brains are wired to select the most fruitful plants – a useful evolutionary trait for a hunter-gatherer but not so much for a random sampler!
 For a truly random sample it’s best that the sample vines are pre-determined before entering the vineyard.
 If samples are to be selected at the discretion of the sampler, it’s important that any bias is removed.
 For example, whichever sample is chosen “at random” you could then move a set number of vines/bays along the row to ensure that it is random.
 Clearly samples need to be evenly distributed across the vineyard, a grid pattern is the best way to achieve this.
 The number of sample vines that are required depends on a few factors – how accurate the estimate needs to be, how much time can be spent counting bunches and how varied the crop load is across the site.
 Unfortunately, the late frosts this season has made for a lot of variation across affected sites which will make yield estimates challenging.

 Essentially, the goal is to find out the average number of bunches per vine, by multiplying this number by the total number of vines and your expected bunch weight you will have an estimation of the total tonnage.
-You can also calculate the %Error of the sample, this will give you an idea of how accurate your estimate is likely to be – less than 10%Error is desirable but not always possible, if the %Error is not within tolerable levels then you may want to increase your sample size.
+You can also calculate the percentage error of the sample, this will give you an idea of how accurate your estimate is likely to be – less than 10% error is desirable but not always possible, if the percentage error is not within tolerable levels then you may want to increase your sample size.

 Ultimately, accurate yield estimates are necessary to allow for harvest planning in the vineyard and in the winery.
 Through our Vineyard Management and Technical Scouting service we use Sectormentor to collect data across a variety of vineyard sites, this database enables convenient collection of data via the app and negates the need for numerous Excel spreadsheets.
 Happy counting.